Skip to main content

 • what happens if you refuse or accept the offer

-• your right to request a review of the suitability of the offer
+• your right to ask for a review

-The council should give you a reasonable time to consider the offer.
+The council should give you a reasonable time to think about the offer.

 Viewing the property first

-The council should let you see the accommodation before you decide whether to accept it.
+The council should let you see the housing before you decide whether to accept it.

-If a viewing is not practical, the council should show you photos and answer your questions about the tenancy.
+If a viewing is not practical, the council should show you photos and answer your questions.

 How to ask for a suitability review